ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 {: codeblock}

-Run the following command to add the file to your cluster definition:
+Run the following command to add the configuration to your cluster definition:
 ```
 kubectl apply -n ibpinfra -f deployment.yaml
 ```
 {: codeblock}

-When the command completes successfully, you should see something similar to:
+When the command completes successfully you should see something similar to:
 ```
 deployment.apps/ibp-webhook created
 ```

-#### service.yaml
+##### service.yaml
-{: #webhook-service-yaml}
+{: #upgrade-webhook-service-yaml}

-Second, copy the following text to a file on your local system and save the file as `service.yaml`.
+Secondly, copy the following text to a file on your local system and save the file as `service.yaml`.
 ```yaml
 apiVersion: v1
 kind: Service